cockroachdb/docs/v2.2/explain.md

 --------------------+------------
  `VERBOSE`          | Show as much information as possible about the query plan.
  `TYPES`            | Include the intermediate [data types](data-types.html) CockroachDB chooses to evaluate intermediate SQL expressions.
- `OPT`              | <span class="version-tag">New in v2.1:</span> Display a query plan tree if the query will be run with the [cost-based optimizer](cost-based-optimizer.html).
+ `OPT`              | Display a query plan tree if the query will be run with the [cost-based optimizer](cost-based-optimizer.html).
 If it returns an "unsupported statement" error, the query will not be run with the cost-based optimizer and will be run with the heuristic planner.
- `DISTSQL`          | <span class="version-tag">New in v2.1:</span> Generate a link to a [distributed SQL physical query plan tree](explain-analyze.html#distsql-plan-viewer).
+ `DISTSQL`          | Generate a link to a [distributed SQL physical query plan tree](explain-analyze.html#distsql-plan-viewer).
  `preparable_stmt` | The [statement](sql-grammar.html#preparable_stmt) you want details about.
 All preparable statements are explainable.

 {{site.data.alerts.callout_danger}}